-Appliances that have earned the Energy Star meet strict energy efficiency criteria without sacrificing performance or design.
-Look for refrigerators, room air conditioners, dishwashers, clothes washers, and dehumidifiers that carry the Energy Star.
+Energy Star ratings are awarded to appliances that meet strict energy efficiency criteria without sacrificing performance or design.
+Look for refrigerators, freezers, room air conditioners, dishwashers, clothes washers, furnaces, central air conditioning, water heaters, light bulbs, fans, air purifiers, dehumidifiers and more that carry the Energy Star.
 Their modern designs and premium features are made to fit the style of your home—while saving energy, money, and the environment.

 What is Energy Star?